zrythm/zrythm/CONTRIBUTING.md

 website.

-You will find it useful to read introductory material about C. Also, make sure to read the [HACKING.md](HACKING.md) for more details on the development setup, as well as the coding and cooperation conventions used in the project.
+You will find it useful to read introductory material about C. Also, make sure to read [HACKING.md](HACKING.md) for more details on the development setup, as well as the coding and cooperation conventions used in the project.